MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 The items in **bold** are the latest releases for the individual versions of the item.

 >[!NOTE]
-> We have replaced the Server column with a column for the Release Preview ring which is show as "RP" below.
+> We have replaced the Server column with a column for the Release Preview ring which is shown as "RP" below.

 | Build | Fast | Slow | RP | WSUS | ISO | SDK |
 |-------|------|------|--------|-----|-----|-----|